 Tyrshi Falls is like a long white ribbon cascading over a mountain of green.
 A picturesque staircase that provides views of the Pynthor Nein region and rice fields must be descended in order to reach the falls.
 Despite its lack of height, it is incredibly broad and exquisitely dispersed, particularly during the monsoon season.

-Best time to visit: June to September
+- Best time to visit: June to September

-Ideal for: Peaceful outings, photography, rice field views
+- Ideal for: Peaceful outings, photography, rice field views

 15. Mawphlang Sacred Forest Falls

 Hidden inside the mystical Mawphlang Sacred Forest, this lesser-known waterfall complements the spiritual atmosphere of the grove.
 The native Khasi people revere the forest, and it is safeguarded by traditions that prohibit damaging any of its living components.
-With its ancient trees and moss-covered rocks, the autumn is like entering a wonderful world.
+With its ancient trees and moss-covered rocks, autumn is like entering a wonderful world.

-Best time to visit: October to March
+- Best time to visit: October to March

-Ideal for: Cultural heritage, forest walks, spiritual exploration
+- Ideal for: Cultural heritage, forest walks, spiritual exploration

-16. Weisawdong Falls
+16. Phlangmawsyrpat Falls

-Best time to visit: October to April
+- Best time to visit: October to February

 Suggested Read: Nohsngithiang falls